Guide:

 Swelling and bruising will slightly improve day-to-day for the first few weeks.
 You’ll likely notice the most swelling in your jawline, neck, and lower cheeks.
 Once that dissipates, you should see your face and neck slowly becoming tighter and more lifted.

-When Can I Exercise Again After A Deep Plane Facelift?
+When Can I Exercise Again After a Deep Plane Facelift?

 You must take a break from the weights and treadmill to heal correctly and maintain your results.
 Light walks are safe around the one-week mark.
 We recommend waiting about a month to return to the gym and perform more strenuous exercises because any complications can slow your recovery and affect your final results.